MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

-By default, the Azure Information Protection client writes labeling activity to the following local locations:
+By default, the Azure Information Protection client writes client log files to the **%localappdata%\Microsoft\MSIP** folder.
+These files are intended for troubleshooting by Microsoft Support.

-- Client log files for troubleshooting: **%localappdata%\Microsoft\MSIP**

-- Local Windows event log: **Applications and Services Logs** > **Azure Information Protection**

-See the [Usage logging for the Azure Information Protection client](client-admin-guide-files-and-logging.md#usage-logging-for-the-azure-information-protection-client) section for details about the labeling information that is stored by default.

-To change what information is stored locally, configure the following advanced client setting:
+To change the logging level for these files, configure the following advanced client setting:

 - Key: **LogLevel**